 '''

+/ Improved ADT for buffer pools using the buffer-passing

+style.
+Most user functionality is in the buffer class,

+not the buffer pool itself. /

-// A single buffer in the buffer pool
+/ A single buffer in the buffer pool /

-class Buffer {

-public:
+public interface BufferADT {

-// Read the associated block from disk (if necessary) and
+/ Read the associated block from disk (if necessary)

-// return a pointer to the data
+and return a pointer to the data /

-void readBlock() = 0;
+public byte[] readBlock();

-// Return a pointer to the buffer's data array
+/ Return a pointer to the buffer's data array

-// (without reading from disk)
+(without reading from disk) /

-void getDataPointer() = 0;
+public byte[] getDataPointer();

-// Flag the buffer's contents as having changed, so that
+/ Flag buffer's contents as having changed, so that

-// flushing the block will write it back to disk
+flushing the block will write it back to disk /

-void markDirty() = 0;
+public void markDirty();

-// Release the block's access to this buffer.
+/ Release the block's access to this buffer.
 Further

-// accesses to this buffer are illegal.
+accesses to this buffer are illegal. /

-void releaseBuffer() = 0;

-// The bufferpool

-class BufferPool {

-public:
+public void releaseBuffer();

-// Constructor: The bufferpool has "numbuff" buffers that
+/ The bufferpool /

-// each contain "buffsize" bytes of data.

-BufferPool(int numbuff, int buffsize) = 0;
+public interface BufferPoolADT {

-// Relate a block to a buffer, returning a pointer to a
+/ Relate a block to a buffer, returning a pointer to

-// buffer object
+a buffer object /

-Buffer acquireBuffer(int block) = 0;
+Buffer acquireBuffer(int block);

+}

 '''